*The following is my personal health story and is not to be taken as medical advice nor to be used as any form of medical treatment for personal use.*

 After being on medication nearly my entire teenage life, I finally had a breakdown due to immense depression during the first year of college due to severe grief from a variety of losses in my personal life, including my family splitting up, friends moving away, losing other people that were extremely important to me, trying to decide what I wanted to do with my life, and attempting to cope with the loss of most all security as I knew it.

-Within one year, the medication, diet I was eating, and depression had taken a severe toll on me, my health, and sadly, my relationship with food and my body.
+Within one year, the medication, the way I was eating, and depression had taken a severe toll on me, my health, and sadly, my relationship with food and my body.
 At this point, I developed many unhealthy eating habits and disordered views on my body and my health.

 And although I felt alone and confused, this was the turning point for me on my road to a better life as I began learning to finally love food, health, and myself again.
 I decided once and for all that it was up to me to take care of myself and that no one could help me do it but me.